softwaremill/sttp/docs/json.md

 Adding support for JSON (or other format) bodies in requests/responses is a matter of providing a [body serializer](requests/body.md) and/or a [response body specification](responses/body.md).
 Both are quite straightforward to implement, so integrating with your favorite JSON library shouldn't be a problem.
 However, there are some integrations available out-of-the-box.

+Each integration is available as an import, which brings the implicit `BodySerializer`s and `asJson` methods into scope.
+Alternatively, these values are grouped intro traits (e.g. `sttp.client.circe.SttpCirceApi`), which can be extended to group multiple integrations in one object, and thus reduce the number of necessary imports.

 ## Circe

 JSON encoding of bodies and decoding of responses can be handled using [Circe](https://circe.github.io/circe/) by the `circe` module.
 To use add the following dependency to your project: